Writing Content for the Stages of the Marketing Funnel

 - FAQs.
-Answers the most common questions all in one spot.
+Answer people’s most common questions about your products all in one spot.

 - Discount Offers.
-Create a sense of urgency and often seal the deal.
+Create a sense of urgency and seal the deal.

 - Free Trials.
-A harmless way for customers to relieve uncertainty and test out your company.
+A harmless way for customers to relieve uncertainty and test out your product.
 It minimizes the risk for them to try your product.